rofrano/tekton-testing/labs/05-build-an-image/README.md

       taskRef:
 ```

+---

+## Step 3: Reference the buildah task

 We must now reference the new buildah task that we want to use.
 Change the `taskref` from `echo`, to reference the `buildah` task:

 ```yaml
       taskRef:
         name: buildah
 ```

+---

+## Step 4: Update the task parameters

 The documentation for the buildah task details several parameters but only one of them is required.
 THat parameter is named `IMAGE`.
 This holds the name of the image you want to build.